China pulls out stops to avoid lay-offs as economy cools

 That came in the wake of data that showed Liaoning, one of three rustbelt provinces in northeastern China, grew just 1.9 percent in the first three months of the year, the slowest of China's 31 provinces and regions.

-Disappearing job opportunities or a spike in unemployment are always a concern for China's stability-obsessed government, especially with 7.5 million university graduates estimated to join the labor market this year.
+Disappearing job opportunities or a spike in unemployment are always a concern for China's stability-obsessed government, especially with 7.5 million university graduates estimated to join the labour market this year.

 A rise in the jobless rate could spur government to stronger policy action to cushion the world's second-largest economy from what will this year be its slowest growth in a quarter of a century.